WATER FOR HEALTH AND LONGEVITY

 1. Electrical.
 Simply Sedona, Evian and Simple Truth Artesian Water (in American supermarkets owned by Kroger Company) are all very good if you can find them.

 2. Magnetic.
 Examples are Icelandic Glacial and Iceland Springs, Artesian Spring (Canada), Mt.
 Doug Spring (Canada).

 3. Soft.
 Examples are Alaskan Spring, Sno and Ice Age Glacial Spring Water (Canada).

 4. Hard.
-Examples are Crystal Geyser, Mountain Valley, and Fiji.
+Examples are Mountain Valley (very good).

 Other Good Brands:

-European: Evamor, Aqua Panna, Volvic, Voss (and not the others).
+European: Evamor, Aqua Panna, Volvic, and Voss (but not most other European brands).

 American: Ozarka, Resource, Walmart, Trader Joe’s, Whole Foods (365), Deep, Sprouts, and Alpine Pure.

 Canadian: Canadian Springs, Salt Spring Island Water, (B.C).